EJChen-Joanne/gomicroservices/README.md

-## An Microservices Development in Golang Instance
+## A Simple Microservices Instance in Golang

 * Reference: [Working with Microservices in Go (Golang)](https://www.udemy.com/course/working-with-microservices-in-go/)